 Imagine what they would think, the first Norwegian fish exporters of the 12th century, if they were told how the industry would grow in the years to come.
 The fishermen of yore started modestly by selling a few dried cod and herring to the English, and had no idea that they had just begun a business adventure that would eventually transform the whole country.

 Today, Norway is the second largest seafood exporter in the world, and the equivalent of 37 million meals fetched from Norwegian waters are consumed worldwide each day.
-So it’s quite possible that you have tasted Norwegian seafood already, even without knowing it.
+So you might have tasted Norwegian seafood already, without knowing it.

 Ninety percent of all Norwegians live along the coastline, which, if you could stretch it out, would be longer than the equator.
 The clear and cold waters allow fish, mussels and shellfish to grow more slowly, and the cold air preserves the freshness of the catch.